Why I Quit Being a Baha’i

 But Baha’is do have rituals.
 There’s daily prayer (complete with various body movements including prostrations), fasting, words of greeting you’re supposed to use with other Baha’is, and more.

-I mean, if you visit the holy places in Israel, you’ll see people do things like walk slowly towards the shrines, walking around them in a slow and deliberate circle (“circumambulating”), never turning their backs to them, and so on.
+I mean, if you visit the holy places in Israel, you’ll see people do things like walk slowly towards the shrines, walking around them in a slow and deliberate circle (“circumambulating”, a word I’ve never heard elsewhere), never turning their backs to them, and so on.
 These are rituals, people.

 I don’t believe any “God” concept would want us to do certain abstract things, like attend regular meetings, pray facing a certain direction, or consume or not consume certain foods.
 (I have a relation who won’t eat cake if it has vanilla in it because vanilla contains alcohol.
 Christ on a bike…)